main logo icon

 VulnCheck's analysis of CVE-2025 records found that approximately 10,000 had no CVSS score and only about 32 percent had been fully enriched by April 2026.
 Their separate analysis of the 2024 corpus found that NVD provided CPE identifiers for only 41.35 percent of published vulnerabilities, while VulnCheck's NVD++ enrichment service covered 76.95 percent of the same population.
 The practical implication: CPE-keyed asset matching against NVD will miss the majority of CVEs, regardless of whether they are Critical, High, or actively exploited.
 Enterprise vulnerability programs need either commercial enrichment, vendor advisories, or a KEV-first triage discipline.

-CVSS severity distribution: critical and high are stable, medium is bloating
+CVSS severity trend: critical holds steady, medium keeps bloating

 Per the Vulnerability Blog 2024 review of NVD severity data, the 2024 CVSS distribution was approximately: